 While your diet should contain colorful organic vegetables, ideally it should include moderate amounts of high-quality animal protein, which are valuable sources of nutrients that cannot be obtained elsewhere.

-However, I advise you to avoid meat from confined animal feeding operations (CAFOs), usually sold in supermarkets.
-They come from animals raised in poor living conditions, and are nutritionally inferior and often contaminated with growth hormones, antibiotics, pathogens, and consist on a diet filled with genetically modified organisms (GMOs).
+However, I advise you to avoid meats from confined animal feeding operations (CAFOs), usually sold in supermarkets.
+They come from animals raised in poor living conditions (compared to free-range animals) and usually are fed a diet filled with genetically modified organisms (GMOs).

 - To prepare the beef, trim off excess fat using a sharp knife.
 Fold the thin tip under to approximate the thickness of the rest of the tenderloin.